 Conservation measures included in the proposed action, notably the altitude requirement of 3,000 ft.
 AGL over the ocean and a designated air tour route, along with prohibition of hovering and circling, ensure that the intensity of the noise associated with commercial air tours is limited.
-Therefore, the agencies have determined the proposed action would have no effect on blue whale, fin whale, Main Hawaiian Islands Insular false killer whale, North Pacific right whale, sei whale, and sperm whale; and would have no effect on the critical habitat of Main Hawaiian Islands Insular false killer whale including the essential element of its critical habitat and the four features associated with it.
+Therefore, the agencies have determined the proposed action would have no effect on blue whale, fin whale, Main Hawaiian Islands Insular false killer whale, North Pacific right whale, sei whale, and sperm whale; and would have no effect on the critical habitat of Main Hawaiian Islands Insular false killer whale the four features associated with it.